liflab/beepbeep-3-book/pre-markdown/core/README.md

 {@snipm basic/CountDecimateSimple.java}{/}

 Here, a `CountDecimate` processor is created and connected into a `Print` processor.
-The decimate processor is instructed to keep one event every 3, and to discard the others.
-This is the meaning of value 3 passed to its constructor, which is called the *decimation interval*.
-This can be drawn as follows:
+The decimate processor is instructed to keep one event for every 3, and to discard the others.
+This is the meaning of value 3 passed to its constructor, which is called the *decimation interval*, as shown in the following:

 {@img doc-files/basic/CountDecimateSimple.png}{Pushing events to a `CountDecimate` processor.}{.6}

-The `CountDecimate` processor is designated by a pictogram where some events are transparent, representing decimation.
-Like many other processors that receive parameters, the decimation interval is written on one side of the box.
+The `CountDecimate` processor is designated by a pictogram in which some events are transparent, representing decimation.
+Like many other processors receiving parameters, the decimation interval is written on one side of the box.
 Let us now push the integers 0 to 9 into this processor, and watch the output printed at the console.
-We get the following:
+The result is the following:

     0,3,6,9,

 As expected, the processor passed the first event (0), discarded the next two (1 and 2), then passed the fourth (3), and so on.

-An important remark must be made when `CountDecimate` is used in pull mode, as in the following chain:
+An important point must be made when `CountDecimate` is used in pull mode, as in the following chain:

 {@img doc-files/basic/CountDecimatePull.png}{Pulling events from a `CountDecimate` processor.}{.6}

 In such a case, the events received by each call to `pull` will be 1, 4, 7, etc. That is, after outputting event 1, the decimate processor does not ignore our next two calls to `pull` by returning nothing.
 Rather, it pulls three events from the queue source and discards the first two.

-The decimate processor can be mixed with the other processors we have seen so far.
+The decimate processor can be mixed with the other processors seen so far.
 For example, we have seen earlier how we can use a `Window` processor to calculate the sum of events on a sliding window of width *n*.
 We can affix a `CountDecimate` processor to the end of such a chain to create what is called a <!--\index{window!hopping} \textbf{hopping window}-->**hopping window**<!--/i-->.
 Contrary to sliding windows, where the content of two successive windows overlap, hopping windows are disjoint.
 For example, one can compute the sum of the first five events, then the sum of the next five, and so on.
 The difference between the two types of windows is illustrated in the following figure; sliding windows are shown at the left, and hopping windows are shown at the right.

 {@img doc-files/basic/Hopping.png}{Difference between a sliding window (left) and a hopping window (right).}{.6}